How to Become a Navy SEAL

 - 10-minute rest

-Those who volunteer under the SEAL Challenge program at the time of enlistment and those who volunteer during Navy Basic Training do not have to meet the above physical fitness standards at the time of application.
-However, they must meet similar standards before they can graduate from the SEAL Prep Course, prior to attending BUD/S.
+Those who volunteer under the SEAL Challenge program at the time of enlistment and those who volunteer during Navy basic training do not have to meet the above physical fitness standards at the time of application.
+However, they must meet similar standards before they can graduate from the SEAL Prep Course and prior to attending BUD/S.

 Sea/Shore Rotation for This Rating